awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClientProtocol.md

 func disassociateSigninDelegateGroupsFromAccount(input: DisassociateSigninDelegateGroupsFromAccountInput, completion: @escaping (ClientRuntime.SdkResult<DisassociateSigninDelegateGroupsFromAccountOutputResponse, DisassociateSigninDelegateGroupsFromAccountOutputError>) -> Void)
 ```

-### getAccount(input:​completion:​)
+### getAccount(input:completion:)

-Retrieves details for the specified Amazon Chime account, such as account type and supported
+Retrieves details for the specified Amazon Chime account, such as account type and supported licenses.
-licenses.

 ``` swift
 func getAccount(input: GetAccountInput, completion: @escaping (ClientRuntime.SdkResult<GetAccountOutputResponse, GetAccountOutputError>) -> Void)
 ```

-### getAccountSettings(input:​completion:​)
+### getAccountSettings(input:completion:)

-Retrieves account settings for the specified Amazon Chime account ID, such as remote control
-and dialout settings.
-For more information about these settings, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/ag/policies.html">Use the Policies Page in the Amazon Chime Administration Guide.
+Retrieves account settings for the specified Amazon Chime account ID, such as remote control and dialout settings.
+For more information about these settings, see [Use the Policies Page](https://docs.aws.amazon.com/chime/latest/ag/policies.html) in the Amazon Chime Administration Guide.

 ``` swift
 func getAccountSettings(input: GetAccountSettingsInput, completion: @escaping (ClientRuntime.SdkResult<GetAccountSettingsOutputResponse, GetAccountSettingsOutputError>) -> Void)
 ```

-### getAppInstanceRetentionSettings(input:​completion:​)
+### getAppInstanceRetentionSettings(input:completion:)

 Gets the retention settings for an AppInstance.